-DESCRIPTION AND ACTIVITIES TO BE UNDERTAKEN RESPONSIBILITY BUDGET Sources Of Funding TIMEFRAME This project should focus on entrances from both sides of the R102, uMhlathuze LM R500 000.00 per uMhlathuze LM Medium term Nelson Mandela Drive entrance. entrance feature Design appropriate entrance features /entry signs or gateways.
-Secure funding Prepare drawings / designs Implement/construct entrance features.
+DESCRIPTION AND ACTIVITIES TO BE UNDERTAKEN Responsibility Budget Sources OF Funding Timeframe

+Design appropriate entrance features /entry signs or gateways. uMhlathuze LM R500 000.00 per uMhlathuze LM Medium term

+Secure funding entrance feature

+Prepare drawings / designs

+Implement/construct entrance features.

-9. Feasibility Study for Automotive assembly plant / light industrial park An investigation into the possible contribution of Richards Bay to the automotive industry on available land within the study area.
-DESCRIPTION AND ACTIVITIES TO BE UNDERTAKEN RESPONSIBILITY BUDGET SOURCES OF FUNDING TIMEFRAME Feasibility study to determine the viability of proposed project uMhlathuze LM R650 000.00 ∘ DTI Short to medium Preparation of business plan Trade and Investment term Liaise and negotiate with relevant stakeholders KwaZulu-Natal (TIKZN) Package proposal and secure funding
+9. FEASIBILITY STUDY FOR AUTOMOTIVE ASSEMBLY PLANT / LIGHT INDUSTRIAL PARK An investigation into the possible contribution of Richards Bay to the automotive industry on available land within the study area.
+DESCRIPTION AND ACTIVITIES TO BE UNDERTAKEN RESPONSIBILITY BUDGET SOURCES OF FUNDING TIMEFRAME Feasibility study to determine the viability of proposed project • uMhlathuze LM R650 000.00 ∘ DTI Short to medium Preparation of business plan Trade and Investment term Liaise and negotiate with relevant stakeholders KwaZulu-Natal (TIKZN) Package proposal and secure funding

-10. Construction of Magistrate Court A NEW MAGISTRATE COURT IS PROPOSED AT THE BACK OF KFC, ALONG PREMIUM PROMENADE.
-DESCRIPTION AND ACTIVITIES TO BE UNDERTAKEN RESPONSIBILITY BUDGET SOURCES OF FUNDING TIMEFRAME Approval of Development application Department of TBC Department of Public Medium to long Preparation of designs and drawings Public Works Works term Preparation of tender documentation and appointment of contractor Construction phase
+10. CONSTRUCTION OF MAGISTRATE COURT A NEW MAGISTRATE COURT IS PROPOSED AT THE BACK OF KFC, ALONG PREMIUM PROMENADE.
+DESCRIPTION AND ACTIVITIES TO BE UNDERTAKEN RESPONSIBILITY BUDGET SOURCES OF FUNDING TIMEFRAME Approval of Development application Department of ТВС Department of Public Medium to long Preparation of designs and drawings Public Works Works term Preparation of tender documentation and appointment of contractor Construction phase